sora-xor/sora-docs/src/accounts.md

 ---
-title: "Accounts on the Sora Network | Sora Docs"
+title: "Accounts on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about accounts on the Sora Network and how they enable users to interact with the network and manage their assets.
-Explore the different types of accounts, such as user accounts and system accounts, and understand how they are used for transactions, staking, governance, and other activities within the Sora ecosystem."
+      content: "Learn about accounts on the SORA Network and how they enable users to interact with the network and manage their assets.
+Explore the different types of accounts, such as user accounts and system accounts, and understand how they are used for transactions, staking, governance, and other activities within the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "accounts, Sora Network, user accounts, system accounts, asset management, transactions, staking, governance, Sora ecosystem"
+      content: "accounts, SORA Network, user accounts, system accounts, asset management, transactions, staking, governance, SORA ecosystem"
 ---

 # Accounts